WGBH-MLA/AAPB2/app/views/override/about-the-american-archive.md

 Public Broadcasting (1979)</footer>

-In August 2013, the Library and WGBH received a grant from the Corporation for Public Broadcasting to engage in the first phase of a long-term project to preserve public media.
-During this first phase, scheduled to end in September 2016, the Library and WGBH are overseeing the digitization of approximately 40,000 hours of programs selected by more than 100 public broadcasting stations throughout the nation.
-Dating from the 1940s to the 21st century and emanating from all regions of the nation, these programs will be available to scholars, researchers, educators, students, and the general public at the Library’s audiovisual research centers and at WGBH.
+In August 2013, the Library and GBH received a grant from the Corporation for Public Broadcasting to engage in the first phase of a long-term project to preserve public media.
+During this first phase, scheduled to end in September 2016, the Library and GBH are overseeing the digitization of approximately 40,000 hours of programs selected by more than 100 public broadcasting stations throughout the nation.
+Dating from the 1940s to the 21st century and emanating from all regions of the nation, these programs will be available to scholars, researchers, educators, students, and the general public at the Library’s audiovisual research centers and at GBH.

 >
 The broad mission of public broadcasting has been to help promote civil